SathiyamoorthiSowmiya/Sowmi_Proj/README.md

-# 🌐 HR Management System Overview
+# 🌐 HR Management System

 This HR Management system is designed to manage various HR functions efficiently.
 The system has two main roles: **Admin** and **Employee**.